Skills Sentry: A Static Scanner for Agent Skill Bundles

-If you install "skills" from a public marketplace, you are installing trust, so I built a static scanner that scores a skill bundle before it touches my machine.
+If you install "skills" from a public marketplace, you are installing trust.
+I built a static scanner that scores a skill bundle before it touches my machine.

 Why I Built It